Size Doesn't Matter: The Bennett's Bastards Series, book five

 “Fair enough.
 But… you’ll see,” she said distractedly, straining her neck to look over Sophie’s shoulder.

 Sophie’s grin slipped into a forced smile.
-She didn’t blame Angela for thinking the best of Ethan Martin.
+She didn’t blame Anna for thinking the best of Ethan.
 The man was adept at making people see only what he wanted them to see.
 But Sophie knew better.
 She’d seen the man behind the curtain, had seen the mess he hid from the world.

 Which begged the question, why was she still entertaining the idea of being with such a self-absorbed arsehole?